 If you prioritize a compact form factor over all else — and you probably do if you're reading this page — these tradeoffs will likely be well worth it.
 Apple and Google are featured prominently on our list of the best small phones because they don't eliminate critical features from more compact handsets.
 That's illustrated by the fact that the iPhone 13 mini packs the same punch as the iPhone 13 Pro Max.
-Or how the new iPhone SE utilizes the same A13 Bionic chipset found in more premium Apple handsets, and how the Pixel 4 uses the same great dual-lens camera hardware as the larger Pixel 4 XL.
+Or how the new iPhone SE (2022) utilizes the same A15 Bionic chipset found in those more premium iPhone 13 models.

 How we test smartphones

-In order for a smartphone — any smartphone, and not just the best small phones — to make our list, it needs to excel on several tests that we run on every handset.
+In order for a smartphone to make our best phone list, it needs to excel on several tests that we run on every handset.
 We perform some of these tests in our labs and some in the real world.

-When it comes to performance, we rely on such synthetic benchmarks as Geekbench 5 and GFXBench to measure graphics performance.
+When it comes to performance, we rely on such synthetic benchmarks as Geekbench 5 and 3DMark to measure graphics performance.
 These tests allow us to compare performance across iPhones and Android devices.
 We also run a real-world video transcoding test on each phone using the Adobe Premiere Rush app and time the result.
 (We unfortunately have to skip this test on some phones due to app compatibility issues, but we attempt this benchmark with each device we get in to review.)

 To measure the quality of a phone's display, we perform lab tests to determine the brightness of the panel (in nits), as well as how colorful each screen is (DCI-P3 color gamut).
 In these cases, higher numbers are better.
 We also measure color accuracy of each panel with a Delta-E rating, where lower numbers are better and score of 0 is perfect.

 One of the most important tests we run is the Tom's Guide battery test.
 We run a web surfing test over 5G (or 4G if the phone doesn't have 5G support) at 150 nits of screen brightness until the battery gives out.
 In general, a phone that lasts 10 hours or more is good, and anything above 11 hours makes our list of the best phone battery life.